 A sprained finger occurs when the finger is bent in some way causing damage to the ligaments which connect bones together.
-It is a common injury in ball games such as American football, basketball, cricket and handball.
-A sprain can be helped by rest, ice and compression and also a taping method, details of which can be seen below.
+It is a common injury in sports.
+Here we explain the symptoms, causes, and treatment for a finger sprain.

-The finger has a number of ligaments which connect the finger bones or phalanges.
-The ligaments at the side of the phalanges joints are called the collateral ligaments.
-These are injured by a sideways type force bending the finger laterally or sideways.
-The thick volar plate is a kind of ligament which sits underneath the middle finger joint.
-A finger sprain can also occur through hyperextension or bending back of the finger joint.
+A sprained finger is a tear of any of the ligaments which connect the finger bones (phalanges) together.
+The ligaments at the side of the joints of the phalanges are called the collateral ligaments.
+These are injured by a sideways type force, bending the finger laterally.

 Finger sprain treatment

 - Rest the finger and apply ice.
 Ice or cold therapy can be applied for 10 minutes every hour initially reducing the frequency as symptoms ease.

 - Do not apply ice directly to the skin as it may apply ice burns unless it is in the form of an ice massage.
 Keeping an ice cube moving over the area should avoid ice burns.

 - During the acute phase which is usually the first 24 to 48 hours an elastic bandage or small finger-sized compression bandage can be used to help reduce swelling.

 - Once the swelling has died down the finger should be taped to protect the injured ligament while it heals.
 The taping will be specific to the ligament injured.

 - When returning to sport it may be necessary to use a finger buddy taping where the injured finger is taped to the adjacent one for protection.